codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 ## Today

 Since starting at Centare, I’ve spoken at meetups, one with an audience more than 100 at Meet the Meetups II.
-I write articles on a daily basis on technical topics and soft skills needed in the workplace.
+I write on a daily basis on technical topics and soft skills needed in the workplace.

 Continuing to learn through reading and listening audiobooks on my daily commute, ranging from _Atomic Habits_ by James Clear to classics like _How to Win Friends & Influence People_ by Dale Carnegie.
 Engaging with the local developer community through professional organizations.
 Also, I play a mean game of table tennis, where I serve on the board of the [Milwaukee Table Tennis Club](https://milwaukeettc.org/).